Montana-Media-Arts/120_CreativeCoding1-Fall2020/modules/week-11/_posts/2017-01-07-conditionals.md

     }// closing curly brace
 ```

-In these, if statements, if 3 equals 5, then, the body of the if runs.
+In these if statements, if 3 equals 5, then, the body of the if runs.
 In this instance, the console.log will not run; however, if we change the if statement to something like this.

 ```js